OCA/server-tools/keychain/README.rst

 * Namespace: type of account (ie: Laposte)
 * Name : human readable label "Warehouse 1"
-* Technical Name: name used by a consumer module, should be unique for this module (like "wharehouse_1")
+* Technical Name: name used by a consumer module (like "wharehouse_1")
 * Login: login of the account
 * Password_clear : For entering the password in clear text (not stored unecrypted)
 * Password : password encrypted, unreadable without the key (in config)